-1. Design and implementation of new systems, equipment, and capital projects

-REVISION: 0 MBTA Transit Safety Plan PAGE: 45 of 93 2.
-Changes to existing systems, equipment, and infrast Changes to existing systems, equipment, and infrastructure 3.
-New operations of service to the public 4.
-New operations or maintenance procedures 5.
-Changes to operations or maintenance procedures 6.
-Organizational changes, including Agency Leadership and Accountable Executive changes

-- 7. Procurement process - 8.
+- 1. Design and implementation of new systems, equipment, and capital projects - 2.
+Changes to existing systems, equipment, and infrastructure - 3.
+New operations of service to the public - 4.
+New operations or maintenance procedures - 5.
+Changes to operations or maintenance procedures - 6.
+Organizational changes, including Agency Leadership and Accountable Executive changes - 7.
+Procurement process - 8.
 Identification of hazards or ineffective risk mitigations through safety assurance activities.